Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 <img width="2856" height="1470" alt="image" src="https://github.com/user-attachments/assets/b1cb09a3-79ba-400d-ba2e-1566a121c7c0" />

-You can edit your overlay's ddisplay setting like this:
+You can edit your overlay's display setting like this:

 Press Alt+z to get into the Nvidia Overlay once you toggled it to be availabe within the app.